 The joint Conference on Children’s Literature and Ashley Bryan Art Series offers a learning opportunity to those who encourage children through books including teachers, librarians, media specialists, child care workers and parents.
 The Conference is free of charge.
 Presenters’ books and CDs will be available for purchase and autographing.
 Books & Books will be the book vendor for the Conference.

 Parking is available in the adjacent City Park garage (east side of the library) for

-Broward County Main Library, first floor auditorium, 100 S. Andrews Ave., Fort Lauderdale, FL 33301
+First floor auditorium, 100 S. Andrews Ave., Fort Lauderdale, FL 33301